top of page

 The research included:

-2. Interviews and focus groups with 15 participants from 13 humanitarian aid and development organisations
+• Interviews and focus groups with representatives from 13 aid and development organisations.

 bottom of page